 Write From The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
 We look for playwrights who self-identify as having lived experience that is touched by womanhood – this could include but is not limited to trans, cis, 2S and non-binary folks – and are emerging in their careers.
 There is no age limit, though playwrights are only eligible if you have never received a professional production.
 Playwrights may apply with a script at any stage in development.

 Nightwood Theatre has a long history of producing socially relevant, provocative theatre.
 Our vision is to be a gateway for women in Canadian Theatre, propelling them to the top of their craft.

-The Write From The Hip Program is generously supported by RBC Foundation.
+The Write From The Hip Program is generously supported by the RBC Emerging Artists Project.

 Meet our 2020-21 Write from the Hip Program Playwrights:

 Anahita Dehbonehie is an Iranian creator and installation artist.
 Currently based in Toronto, her practice is founded on the principle that truths are communicated most powerfully through evocative sensory experiences.
 She is drawn specifically to work that questions form and content while creating space for contemporary conversation.
 The evolving relationship between participant, creator and the exchange of ideas is what draws her to the art of live performance.
 She is inspired by community, rigor and deep gratitude.